A woman brings Chapel Hill a taste of the Bombay home where she grew up.

 Without getting winded, seasoned auctioneer Chuck Jordan can sell 300,000 pounds of the golden leaf in 38 minutes flat.

 Even when there are no clouds, Steve Stanley, mountain manager of Appalachian Ski Mountain, makes so much snow that sometimes surrounding roads are coated with the stuff.

 No one alive or dead has walked more steps on Pinehurst’s courses than caddie Willie McRae.
 He has carried bags for presidents and billionaires and celebrity athletes, and he’s learned a lot about golf and human nature.

 Thanks to the Chatham Manufacturing Company, the history of Elkin is defined by a single cozy object: the Chatham blanket.

 Confederate troops fail to defend the vital port city.
 (Volume 5, Part 1)

 Richard Ritter, a glassblower in Bakersville, is a true talent and one of only 19 individuals to hold the honor as a North Carolina Living Treasure.

 Colleen Minton founded TerraVita, a weekend event every autumn that showcases and offers local food, drink, and ways to prepare them that aren’t only good for your health, but good for the land, too.

-For 10 years, Meghan Agresto has lived 40 steps from the 140-year-old Currituck Beach Lighthouse, making certain its light never fails.
+For more than 10 years, Meghan Agresto has lived 40 steps from the 142-year-old Currituck Beach Lighthouse, making certain its light never fails.